rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 The method takes a `Subtask<T>` in input.
-In fact, the scope calls the `handleComplete` every time a subtask forked by the scope completes.
+The scope calls the `handleComplete` every time a subtask forked by the scope completes.
 The input subtask is the one that completes.

 Now, we can extract the result of the computation from the subtask.
 The `Subtask` type exposes two methods.
-The first is the `T get()` method we used so far and that returns the computed value in case of success.
-If you remember, the `get` methods comes from the `Supplier<T>` interface that the `Subtask<T>` implements.
+The first is the `T get()` method we used so far that returns the computed value in case of success.
+If you remember, the `get` method comes from the `Supplier<T>` interface that the `Subtask<T>` implements.
 The second method is the `Throwable exception()`, which returns the exception thrown by the computation in case of failure.

-However, as we already saw in the previous examples, we can't call `get` if the computation failed otherwise the method will throw an `IllegalStateException`.
-On the other hand, if the computation succeeded, we can't call the `exception` method, which will have the same behavior.
+However, as we already saw in the previous examples, we can't call `get` if the computation fails; otherwise, the method will throw an `IllegalStateException`.
+On the other hand, if the computation succeeds, we can't call the `exception` method, which will have the same behavior.

-We need a way to know if the computation completed successfully or not.
-The `Subtask` type comes with the method `State state()` that returns the state of the computation as an enum.
+We need to know if the computation was completed successfully.
+The `Subtask` type comes with the method `State state()`, which returns the computation's state as an enum.
 The enum has three values: `UNAVAILABLE`, `SUCCESS`, and `FAILED`.

-A subtask will be in the `SUCCESS` state after the computation completed successfully.
+A subtask will be in the `SUCCESS` state after it is completed successfully.
 The `get` method will return the result of the computation.
-A subtask will be in the `FAILED` state after the computation completed with an exception.
+If it completes with an exception, a subtask will be in the `FAILED` state.
 The `exception` method will return the exception thrown by the computation.
-A subtask will be in the `UNAVAILABLE` state if the computation is not completed yet, for example if we call the `get` method before the having `join` the scope or if the subtask was canceled (we'll see in the next sections what does it means).
+A subtask will be in the `UNAVAILABLE` state if the computation is not completed yet, for example, if we call the `get` method before having `join` the scope or if the subtask was canceled (we'll see in the following sections what does it mean).

 We need to use some state that can store the result of the first successful exception or the exception thrown by the first task that failed: